engelsjk/underpass/README.md

 # Underpass

 An API built on top of a live OpenStreetMap (OSM) instance that provides custom and fast queries of selected OSM features.
-Intended as a faster alternative to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
+An alternative to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).

 ## Setup